Documentation/Introduction/Getting Started

 Getting Started with FractoState

-This guide will walk you through the integration of FractoState into a React application.
+This guide will walk you through installing FractoState and building your first reactive component.

-FractoState is built around "Flows".
-A Flow is a reactive stream of data identified by a unique key.
+• Flow: A reactive stream of data, identified by a unique key.

 // store/flows.ts